This article is intended to provide requirements for providing Boa Constrictor Husbandry in captivity.

 Hopefully this comparison makes sense, and you get a better understanding of how to appropriately select a prey size to feed your boa.

 Properly housing BCC, like all boas, is important.
-Selecting an appropriate cage size and providing the correct temperatures, humidity and substrate all contribute to the success of keeping animals healthy.
+Selecting an appropriate terrarium size and providing the correct temperatures, humidity and substrate all contribute to the success of keeping animals healthy.

-There are many different housing options available on the market today including glass aquariums, wood (Melamine) cages, plastic (PVC) cages, and reptile racks used to house multiple animals in a single system.
+There are many different housing options available on the market today including glass aquariums, wood (Melamine) terrariums, plastic (PVC) terrariums, and reptile racks used to house multiple animals in a single system.

 |Polypropylene bins||Clear Polypropylene bins is a material that is used for totes and storage bins.
 These are typically used in reptile-rack systems, economical, and easy to clean.|